runger1101001/Arduino-FOC-dcmotor/README.md

 ### Open loop control

-Open loop control is *not supported* by this class.
-But you can open loop control a DC motor just by directly using the DCDriver class and its `driver.setPwm(volts)` method.
+Open loop control for DC motors is equivalent to torque-voltage mode.
+You can use torque-voltage mode (and no sensor is required).
+Or you can open loop control a DC motor just by directly using the DCDriver class and its `driver.setPwm(volts)` method.

 ### Usage

+Use torque-voltage mode to open-loop control a DC motor:

 ```c++
 #include <Arduino.h>